LeaVerou/lea.verou.me/2011/09/pure-css3-typing-animation-with-steps/index.md

 ---
 title: "Pure CSS3 typing animation with steps()"
 date: "2011-09-05"
 categories:
   - "original"
 tags:
-  - "css3"
+  - "css"
-  - "css3-animations"
+  - "css-animations"
 ---

 [steps()](http://dev.w3.org/csswg/css3-animations/#animation-timing-function) is a relatively new addition to the CSS3 animations module.
 Instead of interpolating the values smoothly, it allows us to define the number of "frames" precisely.
 So I used it to create headers that have the well-known animated "typing effect":